The best coffee beans for you: How to select them and why

 Flavour – What flavours do you enjoy in your coffee?

 Chocolate, caramel, toffee, honey, nuttiness

 Who doesn’t like those tastes?
 Comforting, sweet, indulging.
 Good news, most of the coffees with this flavour profile come from Central and South America.
-To help you with your selection, we have created a simple tasting guide of our espresso blends and single origins.
+Try any of our Brazilian, Peruvian or Colombian for those delicious caramel, brown sugar and chocolate notes.
+Yum.

 The biggest wildly fruity coffees out there are the natural processed Ethiopian coffees.
 Great body and balanced acidity.